manuelmitasch/Mmitasch.Flow4ember/README.rst

 * Better error handling (instead of throwing exceptions return json format with errors that could be used by the Ember app)
 * Wildcard model config
-* Enable custom ember model names to enable Flow model with the same name from different namespaces.
-Omit duplicate model names.
 * Ember Data/JSONAPI support
 * Merge strategies for kickstart commands
 * Proper Test Coverage